Business improvement district

-A business improvement district (BID) is a defined area within which businesses are required to pay an additional tax (or levy) in order to fund projects within the district's boundaries.
-The BID is often funded primarily through the levy but can also draw on other public and private funding streams.
-BIDs may go by other names, such as business improvement area (BIA), business revitalization zone (BRZ), community improvement district (CID), special services area (SSA), or special improvement district (SID).
-These districts typically fund services which are perceived by some businesses as being inadequately performed by government with its existing tax revenues, such as cleaning streets, providing security, making capital improvements, construction of pedestrian and streetscape enhancements, and marketing the area.
+A business improvement district (BID) is a defined area within whichever businesses elect to pay an additional fee (or assessment) in order to fund projects within the district's boundaries.
+A BID is not a tax, as taxes fund the government.
+BID funds are collected and used for the exclusive benefit of the industry that pays the assessment.

+The BID is often funded primarily through the assessment but can also draw on other public and private funding streams.
+BIDs may go by other names, such as business improvement area (BIA), business revitalization zone (BRZ), business improvement zone (BIZ), community improvement district (CID), community benefit district (CBD), special services area (SSA), or special improvement district (SID).
+These districts typically fund services which are defined by the industry collecting the assessment, and may include work perceived by some businesses as being inadequately performed by government with its existing tax revenues, such as cleaning streets, providing security, making capital improvements, construction of pedestrian and streetscape enhancements, and marketing the area.
 The services provided by BIDs are supplemental to those already provided by the municipality.
-The revenue derives from a tax assessment on commercial property owners, and in some cases, residential property owners.
+The revenue derives from an assessment voted on by commercial property owners, industry members (BIDs can be formed around industries, not just physical properties), and in some cases, residential property owners.

 Development

-The first BID was the Bloor West Village Business Improvement Area, established in Toronto in 1970 as an initiative by local private business.
+The first BID was the Bloor West Village Business Improvement Area, established in Toronto, Canada, in 1970 as an initiative by local private business.
 The first BID in the United States was the Downtown Development District in New Orleans established in 1974, and there were 1,200 across the country by 2011.
-Other countries with BIDs include Australia, New Zealand, South Africa, Jamaica, Serbia, Albania, Germany, Ireland, Singapore, the Netherlands and the United Kingdom.
+Other countries with BIDs include Australia, New Zealand, South Africa, Jamaica, Serbia, Albania, Germany, Ireland, Singapore, the Netherlands, and the United Kingdom.